Skip to content

 Frequently asked questions

-No. Everything runs locally in your browser.
-Your files never leave your device.
+No. Compression runs in your browser.
+Your image stays on your device.